Kniff4/mt-exercise-03/README.md

   - On line 17 we changed python to python3
   - On line 18 we changed the directory name fromm grimm to frankenstein.

+# CHANGES MADE TO THE SCRIPTS FOR PART 2

+- generate.sh:
+  - Line 20 and 21: We changed the model to be used for the sample generation and we changed the output file name.

 # Requirements